 Olive oil can be a great addition to your morning smoothies.
 Adding a tablespoon of extra virgin olive oil (EVOO) to your smoothie can enhance its nutritional value without altering the flavor significantly.
 Olive oil's healthy fats help improve the absorption of fat-soluble vitamins, making your smoothie even healthier.

-Drizzling over Toast
+Drizzling Over Toast

 Drizzling olive oil over toast is a simple and delicious way to start your day.
 Replace butter with a high-quality extra virgin olive oil for a heart-healthy alternative.
 The rich, robust flavor of EVOO pairs perfectly with various toppings such as tomatoes, avocado, or a sprinkle of sea salt.